The areas of work in which we have particular expertise, experience and excellence.

 Max appears in Public Law care proceedings, acting for Local Authorities in complex matters from initial to final hearings.

 Max was instructed by the Local Authority in the appeal case of Re B (Children) (Remote Hearing: Interim Care Order) EWCA Civ 584 which set out guidance nationally as to the approach the courts should have to urgent hearings during the COVID-19 pandemic.

-He also appears regularly for interveners and the Police and has a keen interest in matters involving disclosure between the criminal and family courts.
-Max was Junior Counsel in Re: I (a Child) which triggered a full review by the Police into disclosure processes in family proceedings involving significant Police investigation.
-The case involved complex matters that required multiple applications for Public Interest Immunity
+He also appears regularly for lay parties and the Police and has a keen interest in matters involving disclosure between the criminal and family courts.
+Max was Junior Counsel in Re: I (a Child) which triggered a full review by the Metropolitan Police into disclosure processes in family proceedings involving significant Police investigation.
+The case involved complex matters that required multiple applications for Public Interest Immunity.

 Acting for Local Authorities in cases with the following issues:

 o Re: B – regarding issues in re-assessing a special guardian in the second proceedings brought within a short period of time.

 o Re: N-S – proceedings involving a mother who was herself only a child, who had suffered long-term abuse within her own family.